tomichj/oath-lockdown/README.md

 ### Tweak the configuration

-The config parameters you'll typically want to tweak are already enumerated in `app/config/initializers/oath-lockdown.rb`.
-Open it up and tweak the settings.
+The config parameters you want to tweak are in the initializer copied to `app/config/initializers/oath-lockdown.rb`.
+The parameters you probably want to manipulate are in the initializer, but commented out.
+Uncomment and tweak as required.

 Configuration parameters are described in detail here: [Configuration](lib/oath/lockdown/configuration.rb)